On pricing rules and optimal strategies in general Kyle-Back models

 The paper is structured as follows.
-In Section 2 we describe the model and introduce the set of pricing rules that generalise the pricing rules employed in the current literature.
-In Section 3 we analyse the optimisation problem of the insider and establish a subset of these pricing rules that yield a finite value to this problem.
-In particular, Theorem \ref{t:jmprice} derives the necessary conditions on the pricing rule that ensure that the insider cannot achieve infinite profits by employing discontinuous strategies and/or strategies with a martingale part.
-Theorem \ref{t:gzero} establishes a PDE condition on the pricing rule that is necessary for the existence of equilibrium.
-In Section \ref{s:abs} we demonstrate that, under the conditions for the pricing rule derived in Section 3, the restriction of admissible controls to absolutely continuous ones produces the same value function.
-Moreover, as a by-product we obtain the familiar sufficient conditions on the pricing rule and the trading strategy in order for the equilibrium to exist.
+In Section 2 we describe the model and introduce the set of pricing rules that generalise the pricing rules employed in the current literature. {In Section 4 we state the main results of the paper: Theorem \ref{t:jmprice} that derives the necessary conditions on the pricing rule that ensure that the insider cannot achieve infinite profits by employing discontinuous strategies and/or strategies with a martingale part, Theorem \ref{t:gzero} that establishes a PDE condition on the pricing rule that is necessary for the existence of equilibrium, and Theorem \ref{mm:t:AC} which demonstrate that, under the conditions for the pricing rule derived Theorems \ref{t:jmprice} and \ref{t:gzero}, the restriction of admissible controls to absolutely continuous ones produces the same value function.
+In Section 4 provide a worked-out example that illustrates how the techniques developed in this paper can be applied to a particular model.
+In Section 5 we analyse the optimisation problem of the insider and establish a subset of these pricing rules that yield a finite value to this problem.
+Moreover, as a by-product we obtain the familiar sufficient conditions on the pricing rule and the trading strategy in order for the equilibrium to exist.}